-STRATEGIES METRICS LEAD AGENCY AND PARTNERS TIMEFRAME LEVERAGE RESOURCES Increase number of residents utilizing free computer training classes.
+STRATEGIES METRICS LEAD AGENCY AND PARTNERS TIMEFRAME LEVERAGE RESOURCES Objective E.2.b: Teach Digital Skills: Train residents in digital skills to increase employability and ability to participate in modern society.
+The Gigabit Demonstration Center will engage Russell residents with the possibilities created by ultra-high- speed internet, this amenity will also invite many new visitors to the Russell neighborhood.
+Number of Russell residents and number of other Louisville residents who visit the Gigabit Center LCCC, Louisville Metro Government ST LMG funds Increase number of residents utilizing free computer training classes.
 Number of Beecher residents who access computer training classes Louisville Metro Government, Louisville Free Public Library, Urban Strategies ST/MT Code Louisville offers a series of 12-week software development tracks to adults who want to pursue a career in the software development industry.
-Number of Russell residents who enroll in the Code Louisville Program KentuckianaWorks, Code Louisville, Louisville Metro Government, Louisville Free Public Library ST/MT
+Number of Russell residents who enroll in the Code Louisville Program KentuckianaWorks, Code Louisville, Louisville Metro Government, Louisville Free Public Library ST/MT uilding on the momentum of combined efforts to reestablish Russell as a neighborhood of choice, numerous revitalization efforts led by community members and stakeholders are underway and contributing to the area's transformation.
+The impact of these initiatives are helping make Russell an affordable and accessible neighborhood that prioritizes health and education, provides jobs and boosts the local economy, with neighbors who are connected to each other and the rest of Louisville.